xaviergodart/sektron/README.md

-# sektron
+# Sektron

-Sektron is a midi step sequencer made with live performance that runs in the terminal (TUI).
+Sektron is a midi step sequencer, made with live performance in mind, that runs in the terminal (TUI).
 It's heavily inspired by [elektron machines](https://www.elektron.se).

 ![sektron screenshot](/docs/screenshot.png)